-This is the decision of the State Hearing Officer resulting from a fair hearing for the State Hearing Officer resulting from a fair hearing for the State Hearing was held in accordance with the provisions found in Chapter 700 of the West Virginia Office of Inspector General Common Chapters Manual.
+This is the decision of the State Hearing Officer resulting from a fair hearing for This hearing was held in accordance with the provisions found in Chapter 700 of the West Virginia Office of Inspector General Common Chapters Manual.
 This fair hearing was convened on November 12, 2024.